micronaut-projects/micronaut-core/README.md

 ## CI

-[Github Actions](https://github.com/micronaut-projects/micronaut-core/actions) are used to build Micronaut Framework.
+[GitHub Actions](https://github.com/micronaut-projects/micronaut-core/actions) are used to build Micronaut Framework.
 If a build fails in `master`, check the [test reports](https://micronaut-projects.github.io/micronaut-core/index.html).